MichaelZinsmaier/knip-contribution/README.md

 =================

 The code in this repository is available under the FreeBSD license and might be shipped with future KNIP releases.
-This applies however not to all resource files like images.
+The license applies however not to all resource files (like images).

 <b>Interactive Labeling Editor:</b>